Brady's 2 TD passes, Succop's 4 field goals lift Buccaneers - WHIZ News

 First-year Giants coach Joe Judge, who won three Super Bowls in New England with Brady, is not discouraged by the team’s record halfway through its schedule.

-“I see a lot of improvement, our guys improving day by day,” first-year coach Joe Judge said.
+“I see a lot of improvement, our guys improving day by day,” Judge said.
 “We have a good foundation.
 I see the core of a team that is developing.”

 New York got an early break — and soon after a touchdown — when Brady’s pass was tipped by Dalvin Tomlinson and caught by Bucs running back Ronald Jones.
 But he fumbled when hit by Blake Martinez and rookie Darnay Holmes recovered at the Tampa Bay 12.